pratibha777/Angular5-Resuable-Component/README.md

-# Angular5-Resuable-Component
+A# Angular5-Resuable-Component

 A project demonstrating Nested reusable component, with some bootstrap saas and accebility features.

+Environment: TypeScript, Angular5

 Usage

-Clone or Download this repository
+1. Clone or Download ZIP file of this repository

-Make sure you have node.js installed version (used version: v8.9.3)
+2. Make sure you have node.js installed version (used version: v8.9.3)

-Make sure you have NPM installed version 5+
+3. Make sure you have NPM installed version 5+

-Unzip Folder on say C drive.
+4. Unzip Folder on say C drive.

-Go to Node JS command prompt
+5. Go to Node JS command prompt

-Go to C:\Angular5-Resuable-Component-master\ng-tooltip>
+6. Go to C:\Angular5-Resuable-Component-master\ng-tooltip>

-run npm install to install dependencies
+7. run npm install to install dependencies

-run npm start to fire up dev server
+8. run npm start to fire up dev server

-Run ng serve for a dev server. eg C:\Angular5-Resuable-Component-master\ng-tooltip>ng serve
+9. Run ng serve for a dev server. eg C:\Angular5-Resuable-Component-master\ng-tooltip>ng serve

-Navigate to http://localhost:4200/.
+10. Navigate to http://localhost:4200/.
 The app will automatically reload.